A History of the National Archives Building, Washington, DC

 The National Archives site also moved twice before the final location was chosen.
 The 1926 Public Building Commission plan placed the Archives between 12th and 13th Streets and B Street (now Constitution Avenue) and C Street NW.
 By 1927, the Archives site had moved to 9th and 10th Streets and B Street and Pennsylvania Avenue NW.
 Several plans from that era show the Archives on this site.

 In 1930 Mellon selected New York Architect John Russell Pope to design the National Archives Building.
 Pope suggested moving the building to the land the Justice Department was slated to occupy—the block bounded by 7th and 9th Streets and B Street and Pennsylvania Avenue, NW—the current site of the National Archives Building.
+This was symbolic in that the building would be halfway between the White House and Capitol, and the new Archives would hold records from those institutions.
 The Justice Department building was then moved to its current location between 9th and 10th Streets, NW.

 Since 1801 farmers markets had occupied the grounds where the new Archives was to be built.
 In 1931 the building that housed the Center Market, which had been erected in 1871 and held approximately 700 vendors, was demolished.